(CNN)Here's a look at the life of Luiz Inacio Lula da Silva, former president of Brazil.

 He goes by the nickname Lula, which he formally added to his name in 1982.

-Da Silva's father was against education and believed supporting the family was more important, so da Silva didn't learn to read until age 10 and began working full-time at 12.
+Lula da Silva's father was against education and believed supporting the family was more important, so Lula da Silva didn't learn to read until age 10.

 He left school completely after the fifth grade to work full-time.